jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/vulnerabilities/management/to-do-list.md

 for the validation of its solution.
-We invite you to enter [here](/squad/reattacks/) to understand the status of the attacks and their validation procedure.
+We invite you to enter [here](/squad/reattacks/) to understand the status of the reattacks and their validation procedure.

 ### Filters